Sep 29, 2020

 url = "https://services.arcgis.com/fLeGjb7u4uXqeF9q/arcgis/rest/services/Zipcodes_Poly/FeatureServer/0/"

-import esri2gpd
+esri2gpd

 zip_codes = esri2gpd.get(url)